Ilusion9/bombsite-limiter-sm/README.md

 # Description
 Disable specified bombsites if there are fewer CTs than their accepted limit.
+Designed for CSGO.
+Might work in CSS.

 # Alliedmods
 https://forums.alliedmods.net/showthread.php?t=317689